 That said, visiting for the first time can be a daunting experience.
 Embassy warnings, economic hardships and a bewildering range of things to see and do can be off-putting.

-Antigua Guatemala is a highlight for most travelers to Guatemala.
+Antigua Guatemala is a highlight for most travelers.
 The town has jaw-dropping streetscapes at every turn, an excellent selection of restaurants and a small but varied nightlife.
-It’s also a great place to brush up on your Spanish in one of the town’s myriad language schools.
+It is also a great place to brush up on your Spanish in one of the towns myriad language schools.

 Lauded by everybody from Aldous Huxley (‘too much of a good thing’) to this writer’s mum (‘Why don’t you live here?’), the volcano-framed shimmering blue waters of Lake Atitlan have been dazzling travelers for generations.

-In the same Guatemala travel package, a short hop up the road from Atitlán you can visit Chichicastenango, famous for its Thursday and Sunday markets.
-A photographer’s dream, the markets are full of color and movement.
+A short hop up the road from Lake Atitlán you can visit Chichicastenango, famous for its Thursday and Sunday markets.
+Definitely a photographer’s dream, the markets are full of color and movement.

-One of Guatemala’s absolute must-sees, Tikal rates among the most impressive archaeological sites in the Maya world.
-Relatively easy to get to, expansive in size and hugely atmospheric, the site rarely disappoints.
+One of Guatemala’s absolute must-sees.
+Tikal rates among the most impressive archaeological sites in the Maya world.
+Relatively easy to travel to, expansive in size and hugely atmospheric, the site rarely disappoints.

 Guatemala for First Timers Tip: To get the most out of the site, consider staying at one of the hotels within the park and arranging a guide to go on a sunrise or sunset tour.

 Additionally the range of caving and rafting opportunities in the surrounding area has earned it a solid place on the backpacker trail.
-The cascading pools of Semuc Champey are now firmly on the backpacker trail – what’s not to love?
+Thus the cascading pools of Semuc Champey are now firmly on the backpacker trail – what’s not to love?

 Tip: Semuc Champey is in a remote location, but its popularity means you can get here by shuttle bus from nearly anywhere in the country.
 Do check your travel times, though – sitting in a cramped minibus for 12 hours is probably not your idea of the perfect trip.